-The historic wine trading centre of Dijon has had its historic centre recorded as a UNESCO World Heritage site in 2015.
-Although an ancient small town, Dijon is the Burgundy’s capital and has preserved several characteristics from its rich past like the palaces, monuments, churches and townhouses.
+The historic wine trading centre of Dijon had its historic centre recorded as a France UNESCO World Heritage site in 2015.
+Although an ancient small town Dijon is Burgundy’s capital and has preserved several characteristics from its rich past like the palaces, monuments, churches and townhouses.
 Few notable ones are Notre-Dame Church, St. Bénigne Cathedral, The Palace of the Dukes of Burgundy, etc. While in Dijon, make it a point to sight the Renaissance town-houses which have their own unique Burgundian-style roofs, they’re something else.
 Some streets such as re Verrerie have houses that date back to the 15th century!
 You can easily make Dijon a weekend getaway from Paris as part of your France trip from India.

-Explore Dijon with our culinary Food Frenzy in France holiday!
+Explore Dijon with our culinary France travel tour, Food Frenzy in France holiday!

 6. Gulf of Porto